-Our Windows Server backup software BackupChain runs on Windows Server 2016 / 2012 / 2008 and provides all-in-one protection for a complete server backup.
+The Windows Server backup software BackupChain runs on Windows Server 2019 – 2008, as well as PCs, and provides all-in-one protection for a complete server backup.
 Tens of thousands of IT professionals use BackupChain worldwide as their RAID backup software of choice and to reliably clone entire arrays to other RAID 0/1/5/10 arrays or to single disk drives.
 However, BackupChain offers far more than RAID backup and includes an entire range of server backup features:

 - RAID backup via disk cloning to copy one RAID array to another, or to a single drive